dortania/OpenCore-Install-Guide/post-install/pm.md

 LPM = MinMultiplier x FSB

-For this example we'll be using the [i9 7920x](https://ark.intel.com/content/www/us/en/ark/products/126240/intel-core-i9-7920x-x-series-processor-16-5m-cache-up-to-4-30-ghz.html) which has a base clock of 2.9 Ghz but no LPM, so we'll choose 1.3 Ghz(13x100) and work our way up/down until we find stability.
+For this example we'll be using the [i9 7920x](https://ark.intel.com/content/www/us/en/ark/products/126240/intel-core-i9-7920x-x-series-processor-16-5m-cache-up-to-4-30-ghz.html) which has a base clock of 2.9 GHz but no LPM, so we'll choose 1.3 GHz(13x100) and work our way up/down until we find stability.

 ```text
 echo "obase=16; 13" | bc